Published: September 23, 2021

 Printed book distribution

-The two most common book distribution solutions for publishers are a full service or a wholesale distributor.
-There are many differences among the two systems, which, however, are not antithetic.
+The two most common book distribution solutions for publishers are a full-service or a wholesale distributor.
+There are many differences between the two systems, which, however, are not antithetic.

 As explained by Ingram Group:

 A full service distributor is a service provider that offers a wide-range of services such as: warehousing, external sales representation, order fulfillment, and back end office functions, like paying royalties and collecting payments.

 The services rendered by a full service distributor often vary depending on the relationship they have with each client.
 Each of those services usually comes with an associated cost, which can manifest as warehousing fees, fulfillment fees, or a percentage of sales.
 These associated costs represent a publisher’s potential value to the distributor.